A Directional Lipschitz Extension Lemma, with Applications to Uniqueness and Lagrangianity for the Continuity Equation: Introduction

 Striking examples of non-uniqueness and non-Lagrangianity with divergence-free vector fields have been constructed very recently by Modena and Sz\'ekelyhidi~\cite{MS} via convex integration.
 In dimension $n \geq 3$, given integrability indexes $1 \leq p < \infty$ and $1 < q < \infty$ such that

 the authors of~\cite{MS} are able to construct a divergence-free vector field $\bobb \in C \left( \TTT ; W^{1,p} \cap L^{q'} (\R^n) \right)$ such that the continuity equation~\eqref{e:pde1} has infinitely many weak solutions $u \in C \left( \TTT ; L^q(\R^n) \right)$.
 In the previous expression, $q'$ is such that $\frac{1}{q} + \frac{1}{q'} = 1$, so that weak solutions of~\eqref{e:pde1} are defined in the usual distributional sense.
 In fact, the weak solutions constructed in~\cite{MS} also enjoy some additional property, we refer to~\cite{MS} for the precise statements.
 This result has been extended by the same authors in~\cite{MS2} to the borderline case $q=1$, yielding a continuous and bounded vector field belonging to all spaces $C \left( \TTT ; W^{1,p}(\R^n)\right)$ with $1\leq p < n-1$.
-The authors of~\cite{MS,MS2} conjecture that the threshold in~\eqref{e:soglia1} not be optimal for their constructions, and rather believe the optimal threshold to be
+In~\cite{MS3} the authors show that the same result holds replacing the condition~\eqref{e:soglia1} by the following one:

 Let us briefly mention that, under the opposite inequality

 the Sobolev conjugate exponent $p^*$ of $p$ is larger than the H\"older conjugate exponent $q'$ of $q$, that is,

 making it is possible to define weak solutions of~\eqref{e:pde1} in the usual distributional sense, as the product $\bobb u$ turns out to be integrable.